-A/N: I’m happy to welcome and share my thanks with two new members of my pre-reading team, AnakinSmom and princeselisa.
-Thank yous to NKubie for pre-reading and Midnight Cougar for being my rockstar beta every week. xx
+A/N: I’m happy to welcome two new members of Team Spiderward: AnakinSmom and princeselisa.
+Thank yous to my team for all you do. xx

 Song inspiration for this chapter: “Woman, Amen,” Dierks Bentley

 (Playlist for this story can be found on my YouTube channel, if you search for “ghostreader24”)